 Treatment for reflux esophagitis may include:

 Over-the-counter treatments.
-These include antacids (Maalox, Mylanta, others); medications that reduce acid production, called H-2-receptor blockers, such as cimetidine (Tagamet HB); and medications that block acid production and heal the esophagus, called proton pump inhibitors, such as lansoprazole (Prevacid) and omeprazole (Prilosec).
+These include antacids (Maalox, Mylanta, others); medications that reduce acid production, called H-2-receptor blockers, such as cimetidine (Tagamet HB) and ranitidine (Zantac); and medications that block acid production and heal the esophagus, called proton pump inhibitors, such as lansoprazole (Prevacid) and omeprazole (Prilosec).

 Prescription-strength medications.
-These include H-2-receptor blockers, such as famotidine (Pepcid).
+These include H-2-receptor blockers, such as famotidine (Pepcid) and ranitidine (Zantac).
 They also include proton pump inhibitors, such as esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec) and pantoprazole (Protonix).
 You also may be prescribed prokinetics such as bethanechol and metoclopramide (Reglan), which help your stomach empty more quickly.

 Surgery.
 Fundoplication may be used to improve the condition of the esophagus if other interventions don't work.
 A portion of the stomach is wrapped around the valve separating the esophagus and stomach (lower esophageal sphincter).
 This strengthens the sphincter and prevents acid from backing up into the esophagus.